The 2021 Lyrid meteor shower is active now: How to watch the shooting-star show

 Meteor season is back with the annual Lyrid meteor shower.
 The first three months of most years represent a relative dry spell for night sky watchers, as typically not much happens between the Quadrantid meteor shower in early January and the Lyrids.
-They signal a welcome return of the chance to venture out in the evening amid mild temperatures, and they officially became active this week, around Wednesday night or Thursday morning.
+They signal a welcome return of the chance to venture out in the evening amid mild temperatures, and they officially became active this week.

 But that's just the beginning.
 The Lyrids build to a peak on the evening of April 21 into the early morning hours of April 22.
 If you can't get out that night or the weather doesn't cooperate where you are, one night before or after the peak is also expected to present a pretty good viewing opportunity as well.